sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 For procedures about how to upgrade all Open edX instances that follow master, see :ref:`CSMHE Migration Procedures`.

+.. note:: No changes are required or supported at this time for Open edX installations that use the **Dogwood** release.
+For those installations, the changes described in this section will be a part of the upgrade to the next Open edX release, Eucalyptus.

 ****************************************************************
 What Is the ``courseware_studentmodulehistory`` Table?
 ****************************************************************

-The ``courseware_studentmodulehistory`` database table contains a record for each attempt that learners make to answer ``problem`` XBlocks correctly.
-This database table is a standard ``StudentModuleHistory`` Django model.
+The ``courseware_studentmodulehistory`` database table contains a record for each attempt that learners make to answer problem types that are implemented in the edX platform by the ``capa_module`` XBlock correctly.
+This database table is a standard Django model.
 It has an ``id`` column with a type of 32-bit signed integer, and therefore has a maximum capacity of 2,147,483,647 records.

+.. _What Is the Issue:

 ************************
 What Is the Issue?